rafbel/CSE241_Project/README.txt

 For populating the database I used two sites to make my job easier: http://random-date-generator.com/, https://www.randomlists.com/random-addresses, and https://www.randomlists.com/phone-numbers.
 The first site generates random dates for timestamps, the second generates random addresses, and the third generates random phone numbers.
 Both were saved into files.
 Those files are inside the Populate DB Files folder.
-Inside that directory lies the CodeSnips.txt file, which has all the code snippets I created for populating the database, along with comments that explicity tell the user what does each one do.
+Inside that directory lies the java files, which has all the code snippets I created for populating the database, along with comments that explicity tell the user what does each one do.
+The ones marked as stale are old files, which were kept for consulting purposes.
+These old files were used before the database design was changed one last time.